CrazyChaoz/FunAndStuff/README.md

-# a simple client side webapp
+# a simple client side webgame